Buckingham Palace and Windsor Castle Tickets

 Explore royal landmarks

 With a Buckingham Palace and Windsor Castle combo ticket, you gain entry to two of the UK's most significant royal residences.
-At Buckingham Palace, you can tour the State Rooms, witnessing a working palace.
+At Buckingham Palace, you can tour the State Rooms (currently closed), witnessing a working palace.
 At Windsor Castle, the world's oldest and largest occupied castle, you can explore the State Apartments and the historic St. George's Chapel, offering a deep dive into centuries of royal history.

 Save on your journey